tamilove/Resume/Resume.md

 * Distributed marketing materials to client pipeline
 * Became certified as notary public to complete this job’s duties<br><br>

-RTCA Environmental Analysis – Elmsford, NY <span style="float:right">08/2009 - 10/2009</span>
+RTCA Environmental Analysis – Elmsford, NY <br>
-Freelance programmer and Online course developer
+Freelance programmer and Online course developer<br>
+(08/2009 - 10/2009)

 * Solely created from scratch an online Radon certification course using Adobe Suite.<br><br>

-BRISA Entertainment– Reisen, Germany <span style="float:right">06/2008 - 03/2009</span>
+BRISA Entertainment– Reisen, Germany <br>
-International Customer Service Operator and Manager of American Dept.
+International Customer Service Operator and Manager of American Dept.<br>
+(06/2008 - 03/2009)

 * Hired as first supporting member of the American Department in German company
 * Represented company at trade shows and cold calling throughout Europe and Asia